psolymos/datasets/dolina/README.md

 ## Summary

-A comprehensive and micro-scale land snail data set from 16 dolines of the Aggtelek Karst Area, Hungary, as described in Kemecei et al. 2014.
+A comprehensive and micro-scale land snail data set from 16 dolines of the Aggtelek Karst Area, Hungary, as described in Kemecei et al. 2014 and Vilisics et al. 2008.

 ## Methods for Molluscs